Module 1.2: Instrumentation & Alerting

 - Consistency: All duration metrics are in seconds, so

-rate(a_seconds[5m]) + rate(b_seconds[5m])always works - PromQL functions:
+rate(a_seconds[5m]) + rate(b_seconds[5m])works when the metrics are otherwise compatible - PromQL functions:

 - OpenMetrics standard: Requires base units for interoperability across tools